sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 a cell phone or bank account.
 Keep in mind that the immigration center in Buffalo can take an hour and a half.

+Once you receive your SSN, it is important to let your bank know, so you start building a credit score in the U.S.

 #### SSN Application
 1. Fill in form SS-5 available at the
    [Social Security Administration's website](http://ssa.gov/ssnumber/).